izikeros/blog/content/posts/notes/black_yapf.md

 Slug: black-vs-yapf
 Status: published
 Summary: The debate over the best Python code formatter continues.
 In this article, we dive deep into Black and yapf - their strong and weak points, and which one is right for you.
-Tags: python, code-formatter, black, yapf, comparison, strong-points, weak-points, differences, usability, CICD, pipelines, automation, pre-commit-hooks, controversies
+Tags: python, code-formatter, black, yapf, comparison, strong-points, weak-points, differences, usability, CICD, pipelines, automation, pre-commit-hooks, controversies, code-quality
 Title: Which Python Code Formatter Is Better - Black or Yapf?
 ---
 X::[[black_formatter]]